Smaug123/WoofWare.Myriad/README.md

 * Make it possible to give an exact format and cultural info in date and time parsing.
 * Make it possible to reject parsing if extra fields are present.
-* Rather than just throwing `NullReferenceException`, print out the field name that failed.
 * Generally support all the `System.Text.Json` attributes.

 ## `RemoveOptions`